winglang/wing/docs/05-reference/winglang-spec.md

 `throw` is meant to be recoverable error handling.

 An uncaught exception is considered user error but a panic call is not.
-Compiler must guarantee exception safety by throwing a compile error if an exception is expected from a call and it is not being caught.
+Compiler guarantees exception safety by throwing a compile error if an exception is expected from a call and it is not being caught.

 > ```TS